RussOakham/wanderlust-recipes/testing.md

 **Warnings and Errors Fixed**

-On initial running of pylint, it flagged that I had not included Docstring descriptions for each of my functions, as I had used hashtag marked notes instead.
-Additionally Pylint flagged a few occasions of poor syntax, such as imbalanced returns and use of unnecessary 'else' statements.
+On the initial running of Pylint, it flagged that I had not included Docstring descriptions for each of my functions, as I had used hashtag marked notes instead.
+Additionally, Pylint flagged a few occasions of poor syntaxes, such as imbalanced returns and the use of unnecessary 'else' statements.
-Based off Pylints feedback, I corrected these issues quickly and easily.
+Based on Pylints feedback, I corrected these issues quickly and easily.

 **.pylintrc**

-After the above corrections, Pylint was still displaying a handful of warnings related to the app.py file, however these were false positive results for the following reasons:
+After the above corrections, Pylint was still displaying a handful of warnings related to the app.py file, however, these were false-positive results for the following reasons:

 <details>
 <summary>app.py - inaccurate warnings</summary>